dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

     cells (from 2010).

   - Elevation above sea-level.
-You can adjust the min and max values so it better representes the terrain in your region.
+You can adjust the min and max values so it better represents the terrain in your region.

   - Temperature: Land surface temperatures collected from satellite.
     Blank spots will appear in areas with a persistent cloud cover.